erinlhamilton/thesis-data-creation/README.md

 <h3>Step Six</h3>
 <b>(Code above)</b>
-<p>Java JDBC and SQL were used to populate the SQLite database with WKT in the blob format.</p>
+<p>Java JDBC and SQL were used to populate the SQLite database with WKT in the blob format, pulling in wkt data created in previous steps from file.</p>